Support for Avoidant Restrictive Food Intake Disorder (ARFID)

 I don’t have a diagnosis of ARFID.
 Is this information for me?

 It is important to note that not all people with symptoms of avoidant eating have an ARFID diagnosis.
-This may be because they have concerning restricted eating which wouldn’t meet the diagnostic criteria for ARFID.
-This is known as extreme fussy eating.
+This may be because they have concerning restricted eating which wouldn’t meet the ARFID diagnostic criteria.
+This is known as extreme selective eating.
 Or it may be because no formal assessment has taken place.

 All the content on our website provides reliable and helpful information.
 Reading support books, websites, self help guides and webinars for ARFID are all examples.
 They can all help to provide you with knowledge and strategies to approach food and eating change.
 You don’t need a diagnosis to use these.
 You just need a sense that these strategies are a good fit for the symptoms that you, or your child, is experiencing.